Elvg0/Image-Processing-With-PDEs/README.md

 $$\min_{u \in BV( \Omega)} \int_\Omega \|| \nabla u \|| + \frac{\lambda}{2} (u-u_0)^2dx$$

 Where $BV(\Omega)$ is the set of functions with bounded variation (finite total variation) over the domain.
-Her $f$ represents the noisy image.
+Here $u_0$ represents the noisy image.
 Appling the Euler-Lagrange Equation to this functional, we get the PDE:

 $$div (\frac{\nabla u}{\|| \nabla u\|| }) + \frac{\lambda}{2} (u-u_0) = 0 $$